usnistgov/OSCAL/docs/README.md

 ./build/ci-cd/generate-model-documentation.sh
 ```

-Check the `ci-cd` directory for any similar scripts that may need to be run, such as `generate-specification-documentation.sh`.
+Check the `./build/ci-cd` directory for any similar scripts that may need to be run, such as `generate-specification-documentation.sh`.

 ## Using Hugo